c-e-ford-appen/multimodal-jailbreak-eval/README.md

-# Multimodal Jailbreak Evaluation: US English and Mexican Spanish
+# Same Model, Different Weakness: How Language and Modality Reshape the Jailbreak Attack Surface on MLLMs

-This repository contains the data, analysis scripts, and pre-fitted model objects accompanying the paper **Same Model, Different Weakness: How Language and Modality Reshape the Jailbreak Attack Surface in Frontier MLLMs**, submitted for double-bind review to NeurIPS 2026.
+Anonymous submission for review.

 ## Overview